 Thorlabs offers eight infinity-corrected tube lenses for widefield imaging.
 All TTL series lenses can provide diffraction-limited performance about any single wavelength from 400 to 2000 nm, provided that the tube lens is set to focus on the camera at the target wavelength.
 Please note that using these lenses for laser scanning will result in vignetting and uneven spot sizes over the FOV; for integration into a telecentric laser scanning system, see the tube lenses below.

 The lenses coated for the visible wavelength range (350 - 700 nm) offer good performance at shorter wavelengths (<480 nm) to accommodate applications using 405 nm and 443 nm illumination.
 The TTL200-B is AR coated for the NIR wavelength range (650 - 1050 nm), making it ideal for NIR fluorescence and NIR DIC imaging.
 The TTL200-S8 utilizes a broadband MgF2 single-layer coating with a low transmission roll-off throughout the visible and NIR, with peak transmission centered at 830 nm.
 See the graphs in the table below for transmission data.
-All TTL series lenses can be custom coated with either a single layer or a multi-layer AR coating optimized for transmission over a user-specified wavelength range; contact Tech Support for details.
+Some TTL series lenses can be custom coated with an AR coating optimized for transmission within the design wavelength range; contact Tech Support for details.

 With the exception of the TTL200 and the ITL200, all of these tube lenses are engraved with an arrow next to an infinity symbol (∞) to indicate which side of the lens should face the objective (infinity space).
 Item #'s TTL200 and ITL200 should be inserted with the M38 x 0.5 threading facing the objective.